 Tool¶

-The tool system enables Agents to break through the limitations of pure text generation and perform external operations such as API calls, database queries, file operations, etc.
+The tool system enables agents to perform external operations such as API calls, database queries, file operations, etc.

 Core Features¶